Mapping spaces between operads in relation to bimodules: Main statements

-(here we note that $[0]_\cS \in \Cat(\cS)$ is always cofibrant, for any base category $\cS$).
-Combining this with the above example, we obtain a chain of weak equivalences Clearly this machinery can be applied to the categories in spectra, categories in $\sMod_{\textbf{k}}$, and moreover, to all categories in $\C_{\geqslant0}(\textbf{k})$ after applying the \textit{categorical Dold-Kan correspondence} \eqref{eq:catDK}. \end{example}
+Combining this with the above example, we obtain a chain of weak equivalences Moreover, this machinery also applies to the categories in $\C_{\geqslant0}(\textbf{k})$, as a consequence of the \textbf{categorical Dold-Kan correspondence} presented in \cite{Tabuada}. \end{example}

 Now suppose we are given an operad $\Q\in \Op_D(\cS)$ colored in some set $D$, and along with a map $f : C \lrar D$ between the sets of colors.
-Recall by notations that $\Q_1 \in \Cat(\cS)$ signifies the underlying category of $\Q$ formed by the collection of unary operations, and $f^*\Q$ denotes the $C$-colored operad determined by the restriction of colors.
+Recall by notations that $\Q_1 \in \Cat(\cS)$ signifies the underlying category of $\Q$ formed by the collection of unary operations, and $f^*\Q \in \Op_C(\cS)$ denotes the $C$-colored operad determined by the restriction of colors.

 \begin{remark} It follows immediately from the definition that where the coproduct ranges over the set of maps $ C \lrar D$.
 Nonetheless, when passing to the realm of homotopy theory, the circumstance might vary significantly, as we will see below. \end{remark}